 I joined Quest in 2007.
 Since then it has been my home for learning and a source for meaningful new friends.

+Before retiring, I was a professional actor and director.
 At Quest, I found I could put my passion for theatre and acting to use in a way that could enhance the curriculum and provide members with new areas of expression.
-For years, I have run a Shakespeare course in which our members, both outgoing and timid, get up in front of the class and read Shakespeare aloud.
-I have recently taken over as Coordinator of the Acting Workshop in which members, new to acting, hone their skills and frequently get involved in another course I lead, “Great Plays,” where they perform, edit, and direct Great Plays of their choosing and may also participate in a year-end production.
+For years, I have run a Shakespeare course in which our members, both outgoing and timid, get up and read Shakespeare aloud.
+I have recently taken over as coordinator of the Acting Workshop in which members, new to acting, hone their skills and frequently get involved in another course I lead, Great Plays, where they perform, edit, and direct great plays of their choosing and may participate in a year-end production.

 I have enjoyed watching new members take their first baby steps on stage and become quite skilled with practice.
 In reading Shakespeare together and working on theatrical productions, Quest members bond and frequently become lifelong friends.

 I have also used my experience in non-profits, serving on Quest committees that contribute to the function of this organization, which has been such a plus in my life.

 My passion for dance has been a huge force in my life, both in Israel, my birthplace, and New York where I came in 1963 to study and perform.
 My satisfying and long career as dancer, choreographer, and educator has been a source of blessing.

 In the fall of 2020, a decade post retirement from Princeton where I founded and directed the dance program, I joined Quest as a Zoom member and then as a full member in fall 2021.
 Quest has been filling my need for learning and interacting with an intelligent, active senior population in studies spanning the humanities, sciences, and the arts.
 Quest is a place in which sharing knowledge and creativity and developing new areas for collaborative study are welcomed and encouraged.
 It is also a relaxed place, where new friendships can blossom.